 If there’s another dwelling on the same land as your principal place of residence, such as a granny flat, you must pay land tax while the other dwelling is being rented.
 The land tax payable is a proportion based on the rented floor area.

 You’ll need to tell us that you’re renting a secondary dwelling.

 Correcting an assessment

-If you receive a land tax assessment for your property in error, please contact us for a review.
+If you receive a land tax assessment for your property that you believe is in error, please contact us for a review.

 Responsibilities of agents

-You are ultimately responsible for ensuring land tax is correctly paid, even if you use an agent to manage your property.
-If the agent fails to notify the ACT Revenue Office, you will be held responsible for the unpaid land tax plus any interest and penalties.
+You are responsible for ensuring land tax is correctly paid, even if you use an agent to manage your property.
+If the agent fails to notify us of your land tax liability, you will be held responsible for the unpaid land tax plus any interest and penalties.

 The ACT Government is committed to raising revenue in a way that is fair, efficient and sustainable, delivering the resources we need to fund great public services for Canberrans.